onflow/fcl-js/docs/reference/interaction-templates.md

 )
 ```

-> For more on the "Interaction Template Service" that Flow operates, see [here](https://github.com/onflow/flow-interaction-template-service)
+> 📖 For more on the "Interaction Template Discovery Service" that Flow operates, see [here](https://github.com/onflow/flow-interaction-template-service)

 > ❗️ Not all transactions will have a corresponding Interaction Template.
-Wallets are encouraged to always support signing transactions that do not have a corresponding Interaction Template.
+Wallets are encouraged to always support signing transactions that do not have a corresponding Interaction Template, or if they fail to discover one.

 Once a wallet has a corresponding Interaction Template for a given transaction, they may also may wish to verify that the transaction it represents is safe to sign, and that the Interaction Template is accurate for that transaction.

 To do so, wallets can rely on themselves, along with external Interaction Template Auditors to gain confidence in the Interaction Template and it's underlying transaction.
+Interaction Template Auditors are entities that audit Interaction Templates for correctness and safety.

+> 💡 Anyone can be an Interaction Template Auditor.
+Wallets can choose from auditors that exists the ones they trust, if any.

 Wallets can specify auditors it trusts to FCL by configuring FCL with auditor Flow account addresses: